List of A Certain Magical Index characters: Agnese Forces

 Angelene is a member of the Agnese Forces and Lucia's partner.
 She is slightly shorter than her partner with long honey-colored braided hair.
 She seems to be quite shy in contrast to her partner, though her personality at times can be childish, and she does get angry.
 She has a real sweet tooth for various desserts and sweet drinks.
 Her magic uses four bags of coins hanging around her waist, referencing Apostle Matthew's position as a tax collector, which could transform into four elements (air, earth, fire, and water) and launch them as projectiles to her opponents.
-In her childhood, Angelene is abandoned by her parents while in France but she is later taken into custody by the Roman Catholic Church, where she became a nun-in-training.
+In her childhood, Angelene is abandoned by her parents while in France but she is later taken into custody by the Roman Orthodox Church, where she became a nun-in-training.